femtotrader/Planar.jl/docs/src/optimization.md

     using PlanarInteractive
     # Now you can call Plotting.plot_results(...)
     ```
-    Alternatively, activate and load the `Plotting` package first, followed by the `Optimization` package.
+    Alternatively, activate and load the `Plotting` package first, followed by the `Optim` package.
 The `Planar` framework provides convenience functions to streamline this process:
     ```
     julia
     using Planar
-    plots!() # This loads the Plotting package. using Optimization
+    plots!() # This loads the Plotting package. using Optim
     ```